fredgj/keyboard-brightness/README.md

 initialization (systemd in most cases).
 This can be done by adding the following line to your /etc/rc.local file: chmod 666 /sys/class/leds/samsung\:\:kbd_backlight/brightness

-If your system doesn't have a /etc/rc.local file either figure our how rc.local have been replaced or create a new rc.local file and a rc-lo        cal.service and add the service to systemd.
+If your system doesn't have a /etc/rc.local file either figure our how rc.local have been replaced or create a new rc.local file and a rc-local.service and add the service to systemd.
 To do this you need to create a rc-local.service in /etc/systemd/system and add the following
 lines:
 ```